| Board of Directors & Committees

 | Registry Flowcharts

-The AQI supports the following four registries:
+AQI currently supports the following clinical data registries:

-AQI is listed as a Patient Safety Organization (PSO) by the Department of Health & Human Services (HHS), is a member of the National Quality Forum (NQF) and Multicenter Perioperative Outcomes Group (MPOG).
+AQI is listed as a Patient Safety Organization (PSO) by the Department of Health & Human Services (HHS), and is a member of the National Quality Forum (NQF) and Multicenter Perioperative Outcomes Group (MPOG).